TSA: More Than Meets the Eye is a graphic that takes a look at how the TSA came to be and the darker side of such strict airline security.

 TSA requires passengers to remove their shoes so they can be checked for explosives.

-TSA enhances their security to include random employee screenings, canine patrols and more rigorous ID verification standards.
+TSA enhances its security to include random employee screenings, canine patrols, and more rigorous ID verification standards.

 The ban on liquids is amended, allowing liquids, gels and aerosols in 3.4 oz. containers or smaller to be carried on when placed in single, plastic, resealable bags.